KohaILS/koha-manual-zh-cn/source/installation.rst

 3. **Description:** Sentence describing what the patron category is.

-4. *Overdue notice required* dropdown button: Set by default to 'No'.
+4. *Overdue notice required* dropdown button: Set by default to 'no'.
 This specifies if you want the patron category to receive overdue notices.

 5. **Category type:** This makes the category created a staff member.

-6. **Default privacy:** Set by default to 'Default'.
+6. **Default privacy:** Set by default to 'default'.
 The Default privacy controls the amount of time that the reading history of the patron is stored for.

-7. **Enrolment period-In months:** This is the number of months that the patrons created from this patron category are enrolled for.
+7. **Enrolment period - in months:** This is the number of months that the patrons created from this patron category are enrolled for.

-8. **Enrolment period-Until date:** Select a date from the interactive datepicker calendar icon which appears when you click on this input box.
+8. **Enrolment period - until date:** Select a date from the interactive datepicker calendar icon which appears when you click on this input box.
 The date you choose will be the enrolment end date for patrons created from this patron category.

 9. **Path to create patron category:** More patron categories can be created or altered by going to Administration -> Patron categories.